Sorority recruitment storms Wesleyan

 The minimum requirements for Zeta Phi Beta are a GPA of at least 2.5, at least 12 credit hours, financial capability, and documentation, such as a resume showing leadership and involvement on campus.
 To join or for more information students should contact Zeta Phi Beta’s third vice president of their graduate chapter in Fort Worth at psizeta3rd@gmail.com.

 Zeta Phi Beta isn’t the only sorority working on recruitment on campus.
-Lambda Tau Zeta hosted a recruitment event Tuesday night called Dreaming for a Lupus Cure with their new President Alison Baron, a junior theatre major.
+Lambda Tau Zeta hosted a recruitment event Tuesday night called Dreaming for a Lupus Cure with their new President Alison Baron, a junior theater major.

 “It (the position of president) wasn’t something I expected to be given, but I’ve taken it,” Baron said.
 “A lot of the girls are excited just to get things done, get stuff started, and I wanted to push us to do more, not just have fun, play games, but to do more for the community and do more for the school.”